microsoft/debug-adapter-protocol/specification.md

     output: string;

     /**
      * If an attribute 'variablesReference' exists and its value is > 0, the output contains objects which can be retrieved by passing 'variablesReference' to the 'variables' request.
+The value should be less than or equal to 2147483647 (2^31 - 1).
      */
     variablesReference?: number;